Connect with others with similar lived experiences

-Don't give advice.
-Unsolicited advice feels like judgment.
+Unsolicited advice can feel like judgment.
 If someone asks for advice and you want to respond, share your lived experience using "I" statements.

 Share the air.
 Be mindful of how much time you take so everyone has an equal opportunity to share.

 Be present and respectful.
-If you feel the need to leave at any time, please feel welcome to do so.
+But if you feel the need to leave at any time, please feel welcome to do so.

 Maintain confidentiality.
 What’s shared in the group stays in the group.